lab-cosmo/librascal/docs/source/representations.rst

 Representations
 ===============

-In this section, we summarize the representation implemented in Rascal.
+In this section, we summarize the representations implemented in Rascal.

 .. contents::
    :local: